AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Experiment

-\textbf{Datasets} We comprehensively evaluate the performance of our method across two primary domains: mathematical reasoning and code generation.
-For mathematical reasoning, we employ nine benchmarks spanning a spectrum of difficulty levels, including GSM8K \citep{cobbe2021gsm8k}, MATH-500 \cite{lightman2023let}, AQuA \citep{patel-etal-2021-nlp}, AMC23\footnote{\url{https://huggingface.co/datasets/math-ai/amc23}}, OlympiadBench \citep{he2024olympiadbench}, OlymMATH Easy, OlymMATH Hard \citep{sun2025challengingboundariesreasoningolympiadlevel}, AIME24 \citep{aime24}, and AIME25 \citep{aime25}.
+\textbf{Datasets.} For mathematical reasoning, we employ nine benchmarks spanning a spectrum of difficulty levels, including GSM8K \citep{cobbe2021gsm8k}, MATH-500 \cite{lightman2023let}, AQuA \citep{patel-etal-2021-nlp}, AMC23\footnote{https://huggingface.co/datasets/math-ai/amc23}, OlympiadBench \citep{he2024olympiadbench}, OlymMATH Easy, OlymMATH Hard \citep{sun2025challengingboundariesreasoningolympiadlevel}, AIME24 \citep{aime24}, and AIME25 \citep{aime25}.
 For code generation capabilities, we assess the model on four established datasets: MBPP \citep{austin2021program}, HumanEval \citep{chen2021codex}, CodeContests \citep{doi:10.1126/science.abq1158}, and LiveCodeBenchV1 \citep{jainlivecodebench}.
-Regarding the indicator pool construction, we leverage the training splits of MATH and AQuA as source corpora to sample trajectories and distill adversarial indicators specifically for the mathematical domain.
+Regarding the indicator pool construction, we sample trajectories to distill domain-specific adversarial indicators using the training splits of MATH and AQuA for the mathematical domain, and the training sets of MBPP, KodCode \citep{xu2025kodcode}, and CodeContests for the code domain.
 Detailed statistics for each dataset and the indicator pool are provided in Appendix \ref{app:dataset}.

-\textbf{Hyper-Parameters} We set the max chat turns of SelectorGroupChat to 6, and the max reflection turns $T_\text{max}$ to 3.
-We set the number of retrieved indicators for test-time matching to $K_\text{act} = 5$, while the retrieval count for the deduplication process during pool construction is set to $K_\text{dedup} = 20$.
-The safety threshold $\gamma$ of the remaining message count for triggering the global fallback against structural degeneration is set to 1.
+\textbf{Hyper-Parameters.} We set the max chat turns of SelectorGroupChat to 6, and the max reflection turns $T_\text{max}$ to 3.
+We set $K_\text{cand}$ to 20 and $K_\text{act}$ to 5 during indicator retrieval, and set $K_\text{dedup}$ to 20 during the deduplication process of pool construction.
+The pass rate tolerance threshold $\tau_\text{pass}$ is set to 60\%.
 The temperature of the rectifier is set to 0, and the others remain 0.7.